-The Online MBA is comprised of the same curriculum and governed by the same policies that apply to the MBA generally.
-In the online format, each course is presented as eight modules over an eight week timeframe.
+The online MBA is comprised of the same curriculum and governed by the same policies that apply to the MBA generally.
+In the online format, each course is presented as eight modules over an eight-week timeframe.
 The content of the courses is, to the greatest extent possible, the same as the content of face-to-face MBA courses.
 The MBA Program is offered in an online format using the Blackboard platform as the organizer of the courses.
+The program can be completed in as little as 12 months.